antmicro/farshow/README.md

-# frame-streamer
+# farshow

 Copyright (c) 2022 [Antmicro](https://www.antmicro.com)

 A minimalistic library for streaming and displaying frames from remote devices.

 Work with image processing flows (e.g. from camera streams) usually involves analysing images from intermediate steps.
 However, when working with i.e. embedded devices, or remote devices, where displaying live images on the monitor is not always possible, the whole debugging process of image processing flows may become tedious.

-`frame-streamer` provides:
+`farshow` provides:

-* `frame-streamer` - a library for streaming frames via UDP
+* `farshow-conection` - a library for streaming frames via UDP
-* `frame-streamer-client` - a program for receiving and displaying such frames on PC, allowing the user to have a live preview from remote device using OpenGL and [ImGui](https://github.com/ocornut/imgui)
+* `farshow` - a program for receiving and displaying such frames on PC, allowing the user to have a live preview from remote device using OpenGL and [ImGui](https://github.com/ocornut/imgui)

 ![Client GUI](resources/client.png)